Kitware/VTK-m/docs/changelog/runtime-vec-array.md

 reader) to create an array with any `Vec` size, and then that array can be fed to an algorithm that expects an `ArrayHandleBasic` of a certain value type.

+The `UnknownArrayHandle` has also been updated to allow `ArrayHandleRuntimeVec` to work interchangeably with basic `ArrayHandle`.
+If an `ArrayHandleRuntimeVec` is put into an `UnknownArrayHandle`, it can be later retrieved as an `ArrayHandleBasic` as long as the base component type matches and it has the correct amount of components.
+This means that an array can be created as an `ArrayHandleRuntimeVec` and be used with any filters or most other features designed to operate on basic `ArrayHandle`s.
+Likewise, an array added as a basic `ArrayHandle` can be retrieved in an `ArrayHandleRuntimeVec`.
+This makes it easier to pull arrays from VTK-m and place them in external structures (such as `vtkDataArray`).